Updated December 24, 2021.

 I’m undocumented.
 Can I get vaccinated with no risk?
 How?

-Yes, anyone that’s 12 years or older can get vaccinated at a vaccine site.
+Yes, anyone that’s 5 years or older can get vaccinated at a vaccine site with Pfizer-BioNTech; anyone over 18 can get Moderna or Johnson & Johnson.
 Vaccine sites cannot reject you on the basis of your immigration status.
 Some sites may ask for your documents for verification purposes, especially to get refunded by insurance at no cost to you.
 But not having an ID is no reason to get rejected at a vaccine center.